emqx/cloud-docs/en_US/data_integration/cassandra.md

 6. Click the **New** button to complete the creation.

-## Create Rules
+## Create a Rule

 Next, you need to create a rule to specify the data to be written and add corresponding actions in the rule to forward the processed data to Cassandra.

 1. Click **New Rule** in Rules area or click the New Rule icon in the **Actions** column of the connector you just created.

 2. Enter the rule matching SQL statement in the **SQL Editor**.
-In the following rule, we read the time when the message was reported `up_timestamp`, client ID, payload via `temp_hum/emqx` topic.
+In the following rule, we read the time when the message was reported `arrived`, client ID, payload via `temp_hum/emqx` topic.
 Also, we can read temperature and humidity from this topic.

    ```sql
      SELECT